RoboSense-LiDAR/rs_driver/doc/intro/03_parameter_intro.md

 } RSDriverParam;
 ```

-+ lidar_type - Lidar Type
-  + There are two classes of Lidars: Mechanical Lidar and MEMS Lidar.
-Some paramters of RSDecoderParam is only for mechanical Lidars.
++ lidar_type - Lidar Type.
+Some LiDARs are mechanical, and some are MEMS.
+Some parameters of RSDecoderParam is only for mechanical LiDARs.

 ```c++
 enum LidarType